phillipmalboeuf/injustices/application.md

 ##Who are your competitors?
 Of your competitors, who do you fear the most?
 Whom do you fear the least? *
 Reddit (https://www.reddit.com/r/JusticeServed/)
 News sites

+I fear Reddit, because it has been the origin of mob justice, always emotional and reactive... and sometimes violent.
+I don't fear news site because they're losing the trust of their readers steadily and irrepairably.

 ##What has changed such that right now is a good time for your business? *
 The public is done tolerating injustices and it's asking itself what it can do to make a difference, to be a contributor instead of consumer.
 The existing methods to report/fight injustices are slow, expensive, inaccessible.
 Authority is no longer above questioning and I'd like to build a platform that enables just that.